A Stock You Should Be Looking At: Denali Therapeutics Inc. (NASDAQ:DNLI) - The Dwinnex

 Earnings Estimates

-The company has 11 analysts who recommend its stock at the moment.
+Its stock is currently analyzed by 11 different market analysts.
 On average, analysts expect EPS of -$0.84 for the current quarter, with a high estimate of -$0.71 and a low estimate of -$0.9, while EPS last year was -$0.69.
 The consensus estimate for the next quarter is -$0.83, with high estimates of -$0.61 and low estimates of -$0.92.

 Analysts are recommending an EPS of between -$2.13 and -$2.87 for the fiscal current year, implying an average EPS of -$2.6.
 EPS for the following year is -$2.75, with 13 analysts recommending between -$1.22 and -$3.53.